 The study, published in the journal Cell, provides new insights into key aspects of SARS-CoV-2, the virus that causes COVID-19.

-It also provides details about the interactions of the virus on a cellular level, as well as how it can infect blood vessels and kidneys.
+It also provides details about the interactions of the virus on a cellular level and how it can infect blood vessels and kidneys.

 “We are hopeful our results have implications for the development of a novel drug for the treatment of this unprecedented pandemic,” said Josef Penninger, from the University of British Columbia in Canada.